Friction mediated by transient elastic linkages : asymptotic expansions and fat tails: The linkages' density is a generic function constant in time

+{where we recall the definition of $\Ru{j, k}$ in \eqref{eq.def.Theta}}.
 In order to compensate $I_1$, we define microscopic correctors $\tix_{j,k}$ as \eqref{eq.correcteur.micro} and set $Y_N$ as in \eqref{eq.def.YN}.
 Now, we need to correct the third term in \eqref{eq.restes}, which we do with the same technique as above~:

 where $\Ru{j,0}(t) := \ru{j,0}(t/\e)$ and